Jennifer C. Harmon

 This place looks just like Sesame Street!
 I think they did an incredible job.
 The attention to even the littlest of details was awesome.
 We LOVED it!

 Dakota watches the Sesame Street TV show every morning and was Elmo for Halloween last year.
-He even had a Sesame Street themed 2nd birthday party, so when I found out that they’d added this land to SeaWorld Orlando, I was so excited to share this place with my son.
+He even had a Sesame Street-themed second birthday party, so when I found out that they’d added this land to SeaWorld Orlando, I was so excited to share this place with my son.
 As a two-year-old toddler, he absolutely loved it.

 One of my favorite parts about working in the travel and tourism industry in Orlando is checking out new theme park areas and attractions.
 Sesame Street Land did NOT disappoint.